oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

     ![rag query](images/rag_query.png " ")

-    If you compare the answer that we got back in Task 3 above to this answer, you can see that the LLM took the responses from the support_incidents query and wrote a much simpler and concise natural language answer.
+    If you compare the answer that we got back in Task 3 above to this answer, you can see that the LLM took the responses from the SUPPORT_INCIDENTS query and wrote a much simpler and concise natural language answer.

     You might notice that in this query we added additional instructions to the LLM.
 These are not the exact instructions, but they are close to what we will use in the chatbot demo in the next task.
-Since we are creating a query that we want to look like it came from an actual Support representative we needed to give the LLM some instructions to better construct a more suitable answer and the answer above should closely mirror what we see in the chatbot since they are essentially the same query with the same data.
+Since we are creating a query that we want to look like it came from an actual Support Representative we needed to give the LLM some instructions to better construct a more suitable answer and the answer above should closely mirror what we see in the chatbot since they are using essentially the same query with the same data.

 ## Task 7: Run Support Incidents chatbot demo